Mananite/UltiMc-for-idiots/README.md

 ## Fixes:
-### If it says "Minecraft 1.18 Pre Release 2 and above require the use of Java 17"
+### If it says anything like "Minecraft Version and above require the use of Java 21"
 - Settings (On the left)
 - Java installation
 - Auto Detect
-- Version 17.0.7
+- Version 22.x.x